suhiymof/CloneBot_Heroku/Heroku_Deployment.md

 🎈4. **After filling the Required vars .... go to Actions and then tap on Run the Workflow**
     ![Actions](assets/step-2.png)

-🎉5. **Now wait it for it to deployed to Heroku and Check app logs and Turn on Workers If OFF** **if everything is OK then send /start to the bot and Bot shall reply.
+🎉5. **Now wait it for it to deployed to Heroku and Check app logs and Turn on Workers If OFF** **if everything is OK then send /start to the rot and Rot shall reply.